f-kazemi-dev/digilite_interview/README.md

    docker-compose up
    ```

-   This will start the backend, frontend, and a PostgreSQL database.
+   This will start the PostgreSQL database.
 Ensure that the database environment variables in the `docker-compose.yml` file match the `.env` file located in the `backend` directory.
 Key variables include:

    - `DB_HOST`: Database host (default: `localhost`)
    - `DB_PORT`: Database port (default: `5432`)